Retro Classics

-Retro Classics is a line of emulated retro games as a collaboration between Antstream Arcade and Xbox Game Studios.
+Retro Classics is a line of emulated retro games from the Activision Blizzard library (Activision, Blizzard Entertainment and Sierra Entertainment) as a collaboration between Antstream Arcade and Xbox Game Studios.
 Along with a selection of games, the application features community-based challenges, leaderboards, new challenge modes and high score rankings.

 The service is available via an Xbox Game Pass subscription.

-The service is available through Xbox Series X and Series S consoles, the Xbox app on PC, or streaming on supported LG and Samsung Smart TVs, Amazon Fire TV devices, and Meta Quest headsets.
+The service is available through Xbox One, Xbox Series X/S and Xbox on PC, or streaming on supported LG and Samsung Smart TVs, Amazon Fire TV devices, and Meta Quest headsets, as well as the above mentioned platforms.

 Games

-As of November 2025, there are 95 games available on Retro Classics.
+As of February 2026, there are 108 games available on Retro Classics.